 Pogba went on to become one of the elite players and most marketable stars in world football, before rejoining United for a then-world record fee.

-A £90m profit is a quite remarkable piece of business, even if he has constantly been linked with a move back to Turin.
+A £90m profit is a quite remarkable piece of business.